LemmySmackett/LemmySmackettCom/content/stories/mature/personal_improvement_ollar.md

 I blinked, hardly following.
 "I'm sorry.
 Personal improvement collars?"

 She nodded.
 "Our Prime Minister says that a strong, moral society is founded on a strong, moral citizenry.
 The Eyes are always watching, ensuring that we never falter in our duty to our fellow man."
 She gestured to a black surveillance dome overhead.
-One I hadn't even noticed it.
+One I hadn't even noticed.
 "If a citizen commits a serious crime, a steady series of electric shocks will incapacitate them until the authorities arrive.
 For minor offenses like littering and bad posture, we just get a little buzz.
 Oh, and an automatic fine for repeat offenses."

 "My God," I said.
 "I didn't realize this place was such a dictatorship."